 Import One Stop Shop (IOSS) Scheme

-Along with the One Stop Shop (OSS) scheme, the EU has also launched the new Import One Stop Shop (IOSS) scheme.
-This allows both EU and non-EU businesses to report the value due on eligible B2C sales of imported goods to EU consumers in a single monthly return and VAT payment.
+In 2021, along with the One Stop Shop (OSS) scheme, the EU introduced the Import One Stop Shop (IOSS) scheme.
+This allows both EU and non-EU businesses to report the value due on eligible B2C distance sales of imported goods to EU consumers in a single monthly return and VAT payment.

 Everyone can IOSS register, from online sellers to marketplaces, as long as the right requirements and reporting obligations are fulfilled.